react-R/sparklines-example/README.md

 ## R Build Requirements

-You should install the parent `reactR` package if you haven't, as this widget depends on it.
+You should install the `reactR` package if you haven't, as this widget depends on it.

 ## Development Workflow